 Before and after – 3 parts, Cosmelan treatment

-The Cosmelan peel serves as both a corrective and regulatory treatment.
-The Cosmelan Peel reduces excess melanin and regulates melanin production to eliminate or diminish various types of hyperpigmentation, including melasma, post-inflammatory hyperpigmentation due to acne scarring or surgery, sun damage, and other forms of skin discoloration.
-Utilizing a proprietary blend of active ingredients, the Cosmelan peel can:
+The Cosmelan peel functions as both a corrective and regulatory treatment.
+It reduces excess melanin and controls melanin production to lessen or eliminate various types of hyperpigmentation, including melasma, post-inflammatory hyperpigmentation caused by acne scars or surgery, sun damage, and other skin discolorations.
+Using a proprietary blend of active ingredients, the Cosmelan peel can:

 • Reduce melanin production and diminish dark spots on the skin.

-• Prevent the transfer of melanin from melanocytes to keratinocytes, thereby inhibiting the migration of pigment to the epidermal layers of the skin.
+• Prevent the transfer of melanosomes from melanocytes to keratinocytes, thereby inhibiting pigment migration into the epidermis.

 • Inhibit the activity of the tyrosinase enzyme, which is responsible for the initial step in melanin production.